Rodolfo Acosta

-Rodolfo Pérez Acosta (July 29, 1920 – November 7, 1974) was a Mexican-American character actor who became known for his roles as Mexican outlaws or American Indians in Hollywood western films.
-He was sometimes credited as Rudolfo Acosta.
+Rodolfo Pérez Acosta (July 29, 1920 – November 7, 1974) was an American actor who became known for his roles as Mexican outlaws or American Indians in Hollywood western films.
+He was sometimes credited as Rudolph Acosta.

 Early life and education

-Acosta was born to Jose Acosta and Alexandrina Perez de Acosta on July 29, 1920 in the disputed American territory of Chamizal outside of El Paso, Texas.
-His father, a carpenter, moved the family to Los Angeles, where Acosta was raised and graduated from Lincoln High School.
+Acosta was born to José Acosta and Alexandrina Pérez de Acosta on July 29, 1920 in the El Segundo Barrio of El Paso, Texas.
+His father, a carpenter, moved the family to Los Angeles, where Acosta was raised and graduated from Abraham Lincoln High School.
 Acosta studied drama at Los Angeles City College and UCLA and he appeared at the Pasadena Playhouse.
 At the age of 19, he received a scholarship to the Palacio de Bellas Artes in Mexico City where he studied for three years.
-In 1943, during World War II, Acosta enlisted in the United States Navy where he worked in Naval Intelligence.
+In 1943, during World War II, Acosta enlisted in the United States Navy, serving as a Yeoman in Naval Intelligence.

 Career

 After the war, Acosta worked on stage and in films which eventually led to a bit part in John Ford's 1947 film The Fugitive, directed by Emilio Fernández.
 Fernandez wrote the role of the pimp Paco for Acosta in the 1949 film Salón México, for which Acosta earned a nomination as Best Supporting Actor at the 1950 Ariel Awards.
 He then was placed on contract by Universal Studios, beginning with a small role in One Way Street (1950).
 Although Acosta was considered a romantic screen idol in Mexico and South America, his burly body and strong features led to a long succession of roles as bandits, Native American warriors and outlaws in American films.
 In The Tijuana Story (1957), he had a sympathetic leading role, but in general he spent his career as a familiar western antagonist.

-Acosta was also a regular as Vaquero on NBC's The High Chaparral from 1967–1969.
-His other television appearances included Cheyenne, Maverick, Zorro, Rawhide as Ossolo, an Indian Medicine Man in "The Incident at Superstition Prairie" in 1960, Bonanza, and Daniel Boone.

-In 1959, Acosta played the Kiowa Chief Satanta in the third episode entitled "Yellow Hair" of the ABC western series The Rebel, starring Nick Adams as a former Confederate soldier who wanders through the American West.
+Acosta was a regular as Vaquero on NBC's The High Chaparral from 1967–1969.
+Other television appearances included Cheyenne, Maverick, Zorro, Bonanza, and Daniel Boone.
+In 1959, Acosta played the Kiowa Chief Satanta in the third episode entitled "Yellow Hair" of the ABC western series The Rebel.
+In 1960 on Rawhide, he appeared as Ossolo, an Indian Medicine Man in "The Incident at Superstition Prairie".
+On the 1964 episode "A Book of Spanish Grammar" of Death Valley Days Acosta played Valdez, the traveling companion of Stephen F. Austin.